B2B content marketing is hard work, and it’s getting harder all the time…

 There are pros and cons to hosting your own brand community space, including the overheads of maintaining and policing it.
 Even if you do host your own community space, it’s likely other informal groups will exist on other channels and it’s worth keeping an eye on them as well.

-With all the data we have at our disposal, it may be surprising that only 8% of marketers consider themselves very successful at tracking the ROI of their content marketing (The B2B Content Marketing Report).
+With all the data we have at our disposal, it may be surprising that only 8% of marketers consider themselves very successful at tracking the ROI of their content marketing.

 But analyzing data effectively is difficult…

-A/B or split testing is the simplest form of experiment, where one element of a piece of content is changed to see how it affects performance.
-A/B testing has been used for many years in email marketing to test things like subject lines, delivery times and calls-to-action.
+A/B testing is the simplest form of experiment, where one element of a piece of content is changed to see how it affects performance.
+It has been used for years in email marketing to test things like subject lines, delivery times and calls-to-action.
 It’s also the easiest to understand and to apply to subsequent campaigns.

-Designing an experiment might seem daunting, but guides such as SnapApp’s blog will walk you through the process.
+Designing an experiment might seem daunting, but Business 2 Community’s blog will walk you through the process.
 Start by defining who, what, where, when and why you’re running this experiment.
 Whatever the results, record them clearly and integrate the lessons learned into the next iteration of the campaign.

-Experiments like these will help you create content which catches your audience’s attention and has a greater reach.
-But also you need to demonstrate how your content amplification strategy translates into business success.
+Experiments like these will help you create content that catches your audience’s attention and has a greater reach.
+But you also need to demonstrate how your content amplification strategy translates into business success.

-In the first stage of developing your content amplification you defined how content, marketing and business performance relate to one another, and what success looks like.
-This might be improved revenue or increased numbers of leads, but if your products have a long or complex sales cycle it may be difficult to establish a clear ROI (return on investment) at anything other than campaign level.
-Trying to link individual assets to ROI could lead to your amplification plan being unfairly weighted in favor of content at the end of the process, where the correlation is easier to prove.
+In the first stage of developing your strategy, you defined the goal of content amplification, as well as how marketing and business performance relate to one another, and what success looks like.
+This might be improved revenue or increased numbers of leads, but if your products have a long or complex sales cycle it might be difficult to establish a clear ROI at anything other than campaign level.
+Trying to link individual assets to ROI could lead to your amplification plan being unfairly weighted in favor of content where the correlation is easier to prove.

 Ready to learn about advanced content amplification?